Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Errors in the Born-Oppenheimer approximation

-\section{Numerical Born-Oppenheimer approximation}
+\subsection{Numerical Born-Oppenheimer approximation}

 In this appendix, we analyze the numerical solution of the fast Hamiltonian Eq.~\eqref{eq:H_fast_int} and compare it to the analytically obtained solution in Eq.~\eqref{eq:U_corr}.
-The numerical solutions refer to solving for the ground state energy of the fast mode in Eq.~\eqref{eq:H_fast_int} for an array of values $\phi$.
+The numerical solution refers to solving for the ground state energy of the fast mode in Eq.~\eqref{eq:H_fast_int} for an array of values $\phi$.
 This ground state energy then constitutes the correction potential in Eqs.~\eqref{eq:U_corr} and~\eqref{eq:H_BO_final}.
 Using this numerically obtained correction potential, the single-mode qubit states and energies are then computed numerically as for the analytically obtained correction potential.

 In Fig.~\ref{fig:comparison_anal_BO}, we compare the accuracy of the numerical BO model with the results of Fig.~\ref{fig:BO_accuracy}.
-Across all panels, we observe that the accuracy of the numerical and analytical BO models is very similar.
+Across all panels, we observe that the accuracy of the numerical (dash-dotted line) and analytical (solid line) BO models is very similar (stars indicate identical parameters).
 Only in panel (c) for values of $E_{J\Sigma}/E_C^\mathrm{int}$ below 30, does the numerical model slightly outperform the analytical model.
 This is a consequence of the harmonic approximation used in the analytical model failing for lower values of $E_{J\Sigma}/E_C^\mathrm{int}$.
 The numerical solution performs better as it directly solves for the ground state energy without making any additional assumptions.
 However, as argued in Sec.~\ref{sec:offset_charges}, the practical parameter regime of interest lies at $E_{J\Sigma}/E_C^\mathrm{int}\gtrsim30$ and for this reason we focus on the simpler analytical BO model in this work.

-In Fig.~\ref{fig:separated_errors}, we resolve the cumulative errors of the numerical solution in Fig.~\ref{fig:comparison_anal_BO} and plot the individual relative error $\delta_j$ as defined in Sec.~\ref{sec:BO_accuracy}.
-Across all panels, we observe very similar relative errors for the lowest three excitation energies.
-Only the position of the very low relative error dips is state dependent.
-These dips correspond to parameter values where the energies from the single-mode BO model and the full two-mode model coincide.
-The position of these dips therefore depends non-trivially on the state index and parameters used.
-The very low relative error of $j=4$ in panel (a) is another example of this.
-In the cumulative errors shown in Fig.~\ref{fig:comparison_anal_BO}, the combinations of these dips give rise to slight kinks in panels (c) and (d).